Wilhelm I: Early life and military career

-In 1854, the prince was raised to the rank of a field-marshal and made governor of the federal fortress of Mainz.
+In 1854, the prince was raised to the rank of a field-marshal and made governor of the federal Fortress of Mainz.
 In 1857 Frederick William IV suffered a stroke and became mentally disabled for the rest of his life.
-In January 1858, William became Prince Regent for his brother, initially only temporarily but after October on a permanent basis.
-Against the advice of his brother, William swore an oath of office on the Prussian constitution and promised to preserve it "solid and inviolable".
-William appointed a liberal, Karl Anton von Hohenzollern-Sigmaringen, as Minister President and thus initiated what became known as the "New Era" in Prussia, although there were conflicts between William and the liberal majority in the Landtag on matters of reforming the armed forces.
+In January 1858, Wilhelm became Prince Regent for his brother, initially only temporarily but after October on a permanent basis.
+Against the advice of his brother, Wilhelm swore an oath of office on the Prussian constitution and promised to preserve it "solid and inviolable".
+Wilhelm appointed a liberal, Karl Anton von Hohenzollern-Sigmaringen, as Minister President and thus initiated what became known as the "New Era" in Prussia, although there were conflicts between Wilhelm and the liberal majority in the Landtag on matters of reforming the armed forces.

-King
+Life as King

-On 2 January 1861, Frederick William IV died and William ascended the throne as William I of Prussia.
-In July, a student from Leipzig attempted to assassinate William, but he was only lightly injured.
-Like Frederick I of Prussia, William travelled to Königsberg and there crowned himself at the Schlosskirche.
-William chose the anniversary of the Battle of Leipzig, 18 October, for this event, which was the first Prussian crowning ceremony since 1701 and the only crowning of a German king in the 19th century.
-William refused to comply with his brother's wish, expressed in Frederick William's last will, that he should abrogate the constitution.
+On 2 January 1861, Frederick William IV died and Wilhelm ascended the throne as Wilhelm I of Prussia.
+In July, a student from Leipzig attempted to assassinate Wilhelm, but he was only lightly injured.
+Like Frederick I of Prussia, Wilhelm travelled to Königsberg and there crowned himself at the Schlosskirche.
+Wilhelm chose the anniversary of the Battle of Leipzig, 18 October, for this event, which was the first Prussian coronation ceremony since 1701 and the only coronation of a German king after 1806.
+Wilhelm refused to comply with his brother's wish, expressed in Frederick William's last will, that he should abrogate the constitution.

-William inherited a conflict between Frederick William and the liberal Landtag.
+Wilhelm inherited a conflict between Frederick William and the liberal Landtag.
 He was considered to be politically neutral as he intervened less in politics than his brother.
 In 1862 the Landtag refused an increase in the military budget needed to pay for the already implemented reform of the army.
-This involved raising the peacetime army from 150,000 to 200,000 men and boost the annual number of new recruits from 40,000 to 63,000.
-However, the truly controversial part was the plan to keep the length of military service (raised in 1856 from two years) at three years.
-When his request, backed by his Minister of War Albrecht von Roon was refused, William first considered abdicating, but his son, the Crown Prince, advised strongly against it.
-Then, on the advice of Roon, William appointed Otto von Bismarck to the office of Minister President in order to force through the proposals.
-According to the Prussian constitution, the Minister President was responsible solely to the king, not to the Landtag.
-Bismarck, a conservative Prussian Junker and loyal friend of the king, liked to see his working relationship with William as that of a vassal to his feudal superior.
-Nonetheless, it was Bismarck who effectively directed the politics, domestic as well as foreign; on several occasions he gained William's assent by threatening to resign.
+This involved expanding the peacetime army from 150,000 to 200,000 men and the annual number of new recruits from 40,000 to 63,000.
+However, the truly controversial part was keeping the length of military service (raised in 1856 from two years) at three years.
+When his request (backed by his Minister of War Albrecht von Roon) was refused, Wilhelm first considered abdicating, but his son, the Crown Prince, advised strongly against it.
+Then, on the advice of Roon, Wilhelm appointed Otto von Bismarck as Minister President in order to force through the proposals.
+Under the Prussian constitution, the Minister President was responsible solely to the king, not to the Landtag.
+Bismarck, a conservative Prussian Junker and loyal friend of the king, liked to see his working relationship with Wilhelm as that of a vassal to his feudal superior.
+Nonetheless, it was Bismarck who effectively directed affairs, domestic as well as foreign; on several occasions he gained Wilhelm's assent by threatening to resign.